rist-ro/rl-introduction-notes/sutton_rl.md

-# Reinforcement Learning: An Introduction
+# An overview of "*Reinforcement Learning: An Introduction (2nd edition)*"

 Notes on Sutton and Barto's second edition of the book from 2018.
-These are my main takeaways from structured in a per-chapter basis  Some information may be missing from the non-theoretical chapters and the introductory and *bandits* one.
+These are my main takeaways from the book structured in a per-chapter basis with a main focus on the theoretical aspects.

 $$
 \DeclareMathOperator*{\E}{\mathbb{E}}